Fracton magnetohydrodynamics: Electrodynamics to magnetohydrodynamics

 \subsubsection{Magnetic charges and regime of validity}

-We briefly reinstate magnetic matter in~\eqref{eq:BGaussLaw0} and \eqref{eq:FaradayLaw0} for the purpose of discussing the regime of validity of the magnetic diffusion recovered in Sec.~\ref{subsub:R1MagDiffuse}.
-As discussed in Sec.~\ref{subsub:R1NoDiffusion}, the long-ranged nature of the electric (magnetic) fields implies that electric (magnetic) charge density---i.e., the irrotational component of the electric (magnetic) field, $\edens = \varepsilon \pd{i} E^{\,}_i$~($\mdens = \pd{i} B^{\,}_i / \mu$)---decays on a time scale $\tau_e^{-1} = \sigma_e/\varepsilon$~$\left[ \tau_m^{-1} = \sigma_m \mu \right]$.
+We briefly reinstate magnetic matter in~\eqref{eq:BGaussLaw0} and \eqref{eq:FaradayLaw0} for the purpose of discussing the regime of validity of the magnetic diffusion recovered in Sec.~\ref{subsub:R1MagDiffuse}, which gives rise to a magnetic charge current $\mcur = \sigma_m \Bfield$.
+As discussed in Sec.~\ref{subsub:R1NoDiffusion}, the long-ranged nature of the electric (magnetic) fields implies that electric (magnetic) charge density---i.e., the irrotational component of the electric (magnetic) field, $\edens = \varepsilon \pd{i} E^{\,}_i$~($\mdens = \pd{i} B^{\,}_i / \mu$)---decays on a time scale $\tau_e^{-1} = \sigma_e/\varepsilon$ ($\tau_m^{-1} = \sigma_m \mu$).
 It is, however, the solenoidal components that are responsible for magnetic diffusion.
 Orienting the wavevector parallel to $\zhat$, we find that the $x$ and $y$ components of $\Bfield$ in Fourier space satisfy

 and we assume that there exists a large separation of [time]scales---i.e., $\tau_m \gg \tau_e$.
 Restricting to wavelengths $ck\tau_e \lesssim 1/2$ (so as to preclude oscillatory solutions), the longest-lived solution to \eqref{eq:R1BMatterEOM} is given by